drsusmitadas/mesalabs-day4-lab1/content/monday/lab1/bonus_tasks/_index.md

 Now would be the best time to prune what you do and dont want to run.
 All of our batch runs are going to be based on the csv we download from this file.
-#### We suggest selecting ~10 entrys from the google spreadsheet and downloading a csv subset containing just those.
+#### We suggest selecting ~10 entries from the google spreadsheet and downloading a csv subset containing just those.
 For the sake of demonstration, these instructions will show outputs having had downloaded the *whole* csv file.

 Move the spreadsheet to the bonus tasks dir